-There is insufficient domestic production of agricultural products leading to a strong demand for food and feed imports.
+Static production of agricultural products leading to strong demand for food and feed imports.

-Recent governmental protectionist policies have been making importing food, beverages, and agricultural products more burdensome.
+Recent governmental protectionist policies making importing food, beverages, and agricultural products more burdensome.

 “All of Food Export’s programs were a tremendous help getting us export ready, understanding the challenges that come with international business, and learning how to navigate them.”

-Euromonitor has estimated that the retail sales of packaged food products reached just over US$2 billion in 2019.
-This also represents an increase of US$346.1 million or 20.5% from 2015.
-They also forecast the packaged food market to grow to US$2.4 billion by 2024, an increase of US$466.6 million and 21.8%.
+Euromonitor has estimated that the retail sales of packaged food products in Panama reached just over US$2.1 billion in 2020.
+This also represents an increase of US$337.1 million or 18.5% from 2016.
+They also forecast the packaged food market to grow to US$2.6 billion by 2025, an increase of US$469 million and 21.1%.
 High growth categories in the forecast include: